RIDE THE ANCIENT SILK ROAD

 Dinner and overnight in yurts with no cell reception.

-Just as we arrive to camp we’ll let the horses loose for another gallop!
-Careful to stop clear of stone ring around the yurt camps to avoid committing a cultural faux pas.
-We’ve made it to glorious Tulpar Tash, a busy corner of the lake where locals meet up to play Kok Boru - a very popular game in central asia similar to polo where the ball is the body of the goat.
+In the afternoon locals arrive to play Kok Boru - a very popular game in Central Asia similar to polo where the ball is the body of the goat.
 The winning team eats the goat for dinner.
 Nothing is wasted in Kyrgyzstan.

 We overnight in a simple yurt camp with the chance to try fresh mares milk and fermeted mares milk called Kumis.
 It’s a delicacy and slightly alcoholic.
 The muslim Kyrgyz hope Allah won’t notice as they drink it by the litre!